Gutenberg Sci-Fi 3

 Philip K. Dick

 I tried The Eyes Have It.
 This is a micro‐story or, as the introduction calls it, a whimsy.
 For me it’s unkind, but saved by the invention in the plot and the weirdness the author makes of his distance.
 I also tried The Piper In The Woods.
 This story works from an irresistible psychological premise and, despite a conventional end, is fun to read.
 The Gun shows what you can do with a scenario well known from recent movies.
-It uses non‐heros, and perhaps it pushes it’s metaphors too hard, but it is strange.
+It uses non‐heros, and perhaps pushes it’s metaphors too hard, but it is strange.
+The Defenders is a short story about cold‐war peoples living underground.
+The as‐usual plain prose is dense here, with odd outcomes and unexpectedly tense drama.

 Another story, written only a year after his first publication, The Hanging Stranger, has a plain style, neatly assembled but unremarkable—a little more literary than Harry Harrison because of qualifying terms and pictured asides.
 It’s nicely constructed, and thoroughly deviant with a central character of a hapless man.
 There’s a sense of something personal and experienced pushing through the text here.
 For many, this dynamic is why they dismiss Philip K. Dick’s work—like one of his characters, the man couldn’t win as literature, but became too big for sci‐fi.
 You are reading a story that seems like a plant in the wilderness, an uncanny thing from a world that can be recognised yet is not.
 As usual, if you allow it, where it grows is a challenge to everyday life.
-Unless you include Alfred Bester, these originals are not represented here, but this, for sure, is one of them.
+One or two of these originals are on this list, and this, for sure, is one of them.

 Project Gutenberg carries about twelve of Philip K. Dick’s early stories.